rmnina/push_swap/README.md

     - For 500 values: **5500 moves**.

     All the moves made by the algorithm must therefore be printed out.
+- The values must end up sorted on stack A.

 So basically, we have someting like this :